ouspg/CryptoCourse/Week2Exercises/README.md

 ## Task 1

+[OpenSSL](https://www.openssl.org/) can be used to generate different kind of asymmetric key-pairs.
+In this task, we will try out RSA and ECDSA algorithms.

-Generate RSA and ECDSA public keys of different lengths with OpenSSL.
+Generate RSA and ECDSA public keys of *different lengths* with OpenSSL.

-Use both legacy commands (genrsa & dsaparam/gendsa) and newer commands (genpkey) and compare the results and the time it takes to generate the keys.
+Use both legacy commands (`genrsa` & `dsaparam/gendsa`) and newer commands (`genpkey`) and finally compare the results and the time it takes to generate the keys.
+It is recommended to try relatively high key length to notice difference.

+Different commands might be using different Public-Key Cryptography Standards (PKCS) output format.
+Which ones have been used?

+You might need to use some more commands, to separate the public key only.

+On Linux, you can measure time with `time` command.
+To see explanation of produced output, you can reference [here.](https://stackoverflow.com/questions/556405/what-do-real-user-and-sys-mean-in-the-output-of-time1/556411#556411)

+> Include all commands you used to generate keys.
+Return your public keys (and public keys only!) as a mark of completion of this task.

 ## Task 2

 Generate a certificate signing request (CSR) for one or more of the keys that you have generated in Task 1.
 Return the CSR(s) as a mark of completion of this task.

+Note, that leaving a field blank, requires using dot `.` rather than just hitting Return button.

 ## Task 3

 Pick a programming language and a cryptographic library.
 The course virtual machine includes Python 3 and PyCryptodome.
 Feel free to use any other languages you are more familiar with.
+However, the course virtual machine does not have everything and you might need to install more by yourself.

 Pick a symmetric encryption algorithm (e.g. AES) and generate keys with limited randomness (10, 20 and 30 bits (or 1-4 bytes)  at least, you can go up from that if you want).